timothyrchew/obsidian_library/Areas/Faith/Prayer List.md

 				- lead us to more spiritual co-journeyers that we can build a relationship with. more friendships and stronger community that could speak into our lives, that could model faith for lara.
 				- if / when it becomes time to move to another community, show us that clearly and lead us to the next place.
 		- wedding planning
+			- unity with lara around budget
-			- conversation with dustin
+			- conversation with dustin, that he would be able to do this
-			- conversation with groomsmen
+			- conversation with groomsmen, that they would be able to do join
-			- for face to face connections with jeremy
+			- for face to face connections with jeremy. that we could meetup soon to discuss this.
 			- venue and logistics
 	- For work:
 		- for learning to trust God, and walk with him through the daily challenges and pressures. that i would keep the right perspective and truly learn to lean on God and rely on him. that i would experience peace, calm, and surrender of these things with God.